CameraKit/camerakit-android/README.md

   - `METHOD_STANDARD`: an image captured normally using the camera APIs.
   - `METHOD_STILL`: a freeze frame of the `CameraView` preview (similar to SnapChat and Instagram) for devices with slower cameras.
   - `METHOD_SPEED`: automatic capture method determination based on measured speed.
-- Built-in continuous focus.
+- Built-in continuous cameraFocus.
-- Built-in tap to focus.
+- Built-in tap to cameraFocus.
-- Built-in pinch to zoom.
+- Built-in pinch to cameraZoom.

 ## Setup